 Leadership Overview

-World Resources Institute has 6 executives leading key functions including strategy, communications, finance, and human resources.
+World Resources Institute has 6 executives leading key functions including strategy, finance, and people operations.

-Driven by a commitment to global sustainability, World Resources Institute transforms complex environmental and economic challenges into actionable solutions, fostering a future where human well-being and planetary health are intrinsically linked.
+Driven by a commitment to global sustainability, World Resources Institute transforms complex environmental and economic challenges into actionable solutions, fostering human well-being across more than 50 countries through collaborative leadership and data-driven insights.

-Driven by a commitment to global sustainability, World Resources Institute transforms complex environmental and economic challenges into actionable solutions, fostering a future where human well-being and planetary health are intrinsically linked.
+Driven by a commitment to global sustainability, World Resources Institute transforms complex environmental and economic challenges into actionable solutions, fostering human well-being across more than 50 countries through collaborative leadership and data-driven insights.

 Leadership Roles at World Resources Institute